wellyshen/react-cool-starter/README.md

 ### Boost App Performance

-In this starter, you can see I use [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) and [React.memo](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactmemo) to demostrate the basic performance optimizing for React app.
+In this starter, you can see I use [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) and [React.memo](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactmemo) to demonstrate the basic performance optimizing for React app.
 The two APIs are used in different ways.

 - `React.PureComponent` is used for React class components.
 It can do shallow prop and state comparison for a performance boost: